Equal Opportunity Resources

 Max Planck Symposium for Alumni and Early Career Researchers

 The aim of the Max Planck Symposium for Alumni and Early Career Researchers is to provide a platform for the exchange between young scientists and experienced alumni.
 Alumni are important contact persons in other organizations and businesses.
 They are recruiters and possible sponsors and possess a pool of competencies and experience that the Max Planck Society can make available to its institutes and thus also to its young scientists.

 Further information: Max Planck Alumni Association (MPAA)

-Minerva-FemmeNet is a network for female scientists at all research institutes and levels in the hierarchy of the Max Planck Society.
-Its aim is to pass on the expert knowledge of experienced female scientists – including former institute members – by having them mentor young female researchers.
+Minerva-FemmeNet is a network for women scientists at all research institutes and levels in the hierarchy of the Max Planck Society.
+Its aim is to pass on the expert knowledge of experienced women scientists – including former institute members – by having them mentor young women researchers.

 Further information: Minerva-FemmeNet

 The Schiemann-Kolleg is a mentorship network for women in the natural sciences.
 It helps women scientists successfully establish themselves in science at the end of the postdoctoral phase, or as a group leader or junior professor on the path to professorship.
 The main program components are mentoring, networking, scientific exchange, and regular plenary meetings.
 Mentoring is achieved through one-on-one mentoring and/or group mentoring.